asavransky/asavransky.github.io/README.md

 ## organization
 bro fuck organizing this LMAOOO why is it so difficult??? ur telling me that now bc i put everything in folders it's all gotta have new paths!!! rookie mistake on my end. i should've embraced the chaos.
+*i got rid of the folders. chaos it is.*

 ## sub-pages
 https://www.learnhowtoprogram.com/user-interfaces/building-layouts-preprocessors/multi-page-html-sites